devguru008/pywallet/electrum/plugins/coldcard/README.md

 PSBT = Partially Signed Bitcoin Transaction = BIP174

-The Coldcard can be used 100% offline: it can generate a skeleton Electrum wallet and save it to MicroSD card.
+The Coldcard can be used 100% offline: it can generate a skeleton Pywallet and save it to MicroSD card.
 Transport that file to Electrum and it will fetch history, blockchain details and then operate in "unpaired" mode.